Source: adapted from Energy density Extended Reference Table, Wikipedia.

 Gasoline, which is derived from refining crude oil, contains much more energy than coal (twice the lower grade bituminous) or wood (three times).
 Liquid natural gas (LNG) is almost entirely composed of methane, while natural gas has about 85% of its mass accounted for by methane.
 Jet A-1 is the standard fuel used by commercial jet planes.
 It mostly comprises kerosene and several additives (antifreeze, antioxidant, and antistatic) since the fuel must meet rigorous specifications as it will be exposed to high altitudes and low temperatures.
 Conversely, Bunker C fuel, the primary fuel used for maritime shipping, can be considered one of the lowest quality fuels in liquid form but suitable for vast ship engines.

 Although methane and hydrogen have higher energy density than gasoline, their gaseous form creates storage difficulties.
 Furthermore, hydrogen must be synthesized, which requires energy.
-Compared to a conversion rate of 100%, it would require 100 hours to capture the solar energy equivalent of 1 kg of gasoline on a surface of one square meter.
+At a conversion rate of 100%, it would require 100 hours to capture the solar energy equivalent of 1 kg of gasoline on a surface of one square meter.
 Ammonia (NH3) has been advocated as an alternative fuel, particularly for maritime shipping, as it can be stored as a liquid.
 Still, it has about half the energy density of fossil fuels such as gasoline.
-One of the most efficient energy storage devices, the lithium battery, can only hold about the equivalent of 0.5 MJ per kilogram, underlining the challenge of developing electric vehicles.
+One of the most efficient energy storage devices for electricity, the lithium battery, can only hold about the equivalent of 0.5 MJ per kilogram, underlining the challenge of developing electric vehicles.
 Still, the performance is improving, with some lithium batteries getting close to 1 MJ/kg.